Actindo-AG/Documentation/PIM/UserInterface/03f_Catalogs.md

   Enter a category key.
 The key is required for API access and must be system wide unique.

 - [CANCEL]
-  Click this button to cancel adding a category and close the *Add Element* window.
+  Click this button to cancel adding a category and close the *Add element* window.

 - [SAVE]
-  Click this button to add the new category, close the *Add Element* window.
+  Click this button to add the new category, close the *Add element* window.

   > [Info] You have to click the button [SAVE] in the *Create new catalog* or *Edit catalog* view to save the added category.